-With processing, 3D images can be sliced into 2D and vice versa, thereby allowing 2D CNNs to segment volumetric images [12].
-The most commonly used CNN architectures for 2D segmentation problem are region-based and fully-convolutional-network-based (FCN-based) [8].
-Region-based CNN (R-CNN), such as the Mask R-CNN, is an example of the former [8,9].
-Since regions need to first be extracted, described, then classified, these methods are generally more computationally expensive [19].
-On the other hand, FCN-based methods directly learn a mapping from input to output pixels, without proposing regions [20].
-U-Net is a CNN model that extends the FCN architecture, achieving excellent performance, for example, in the segmentation of ventral nerve cord [21].
+With processing, 3D images can be sliced into 2D and vice versa, thereby allowing 2D CNNs to segment volumetric images [16].
+The most commonly used CNN architectures for 2D segmentation problem are region-based and fully convolutional network based (FCN based) [9].
+Region-based CNN (R-CNN), such as the Mask R-CNN, is an example of the former [9,10].
+Since regions need to first be extracted, described, and then classified, these methods are generally more computationally expensive [25].
+Conversely, FCN-based methods directly learn a mapping from input to output pixels, without proposing regions [26].
+U-Net is a CNN model that extends the FCN architecture, achieving excellent performance, for example, in the segmentation of the ventral nerve cord [27].

-Despite the success of 2D CNN models, it has been suggested that since many medical images are 3D in nature, slicing them into 2D images prior to training loses information on the correlation between slices [22].
-To that end, 3D FCNbased segmentation architectures, such as 3D U-Net [13] and V-Net [12], that train on volumetric medical images have been developed.
+Despite the success of 2D CNN models, it has been suggested that since many medical images are 3D in nature, slicing them into 2D images before training loses information on the correlation between slices [28].
+To that end, 3D FCN-based segmentation architectures, such as 3D U-Net [17] and V-Net [16], that train on volumetric medical images have been developed.
 While 3D CNN models can leverage information between slices, several disadvantages exist in comparison to 2D CNNs.
-3D CNNs lack pre-trained models, leading to less stable training [22].
-The patch-wise predictions in 3D are also more time-consuming to generate, compared to predictions in 2D.
-Furthermore, it has been pointed out that 2D U-Net may outperform 3D U-Net when the data is anisotropic [23].
-To that end, in this study we compare the performance of 2D U-Net and 3D U-Net models on the same AM defect dataset.
+3D CNNs lack pretrained models, leading to less stable training [28].
+The patch-wise predictions in 3D are also more time consuming to generate, compared to predictions in 2D.
+Furthermore, it has been pointed out that 2D U-Net may outperform 3D U-Net when the data are anisotropic [29].
+To that end, in this study, we compare the performance of 2D U-Net and 3D U-Net models on the same AM defect dataset.

 A few related works have been done to automatically detect AM porosity using CNN.
-2D detection and classification on porosity using slices of camera images have been reported [24].
-CNN has also been used to analyze acoustic emissions during AM processes [25].
-More recently, 2D U-Net has been deployed to a dataset similar to that used in this work and achieved a mean IOU of 0.92 [26].
-This paper not only presents the novel CNN techniques for porosity segmentation, but also their applicability for achieving accurate results in the domain of AM XCT image segmentation, particularly, for 3D volumetric parts.
+2D detection and classification on porosity using slices of camera images have been reported [30].
+CNN has also been used to analyze acoustic emissions during AM processes [31].
+More recently, 2D U-Net has been deployed to an AM XCT dataset similar to that used in this study and achieved a mean IOU of 0.92 [32].
+In this article, we not only present the novel CNN techniques for porosity segmentation but also present their applicability for achieving accurate results in the domain of AM XCT image segmentation, particularly, for 3D volumetric parts.